J

 Predators, Threats, and Conservation Status

-The IUCN lists the jabiru as LC or “least concern.”
+The IUCN lists the jabiru as LC or “least concern”.
 Due to its extensive range and moderately large population, this species does not meet the “threatened” status thresholds.
 Their most significant threats include habitat loss and disturbance at their nesting sites.
-This bird was near threatened in the 1980s from overhunting but is now a protected species.
+This bird was near threatened in the 1980s from overhunting, but is now protected in some countries, such as Belize, and under the U.S. Migratory Bird Treaty Act.

 What Eats the Jabiru?